 (1) In this Part and Schedule 2, unless the contrary intention appears —

-“Act Minister” means the Minister for the time being responsible for the administration of this Act;
+Act Minister means the Minister for the time being responsible for the administration of this Act;

-“assigned DBNGP corridor” means land that has become land in the DBNGP corridor under section 31;
+assigned DBNGP corridor means land that has become land in the DBNGP corridor under section 31;

-“DBNGP corridor” means the assigned DBNGP corridor and any additional land that the DBNGP Land Access Minister designates under section 33 to be in the DBNGP corridor;
+DBNGP corridor means the assigned DBNGP corridor and any additional land that the DBNGP Land Access Minister designates under section 33 to be in the DBNGP corridor;

-“DBNGP Land Access Minister” means the corporation sole established by section 29(1);
+DBNGP Land Access Minister means the corporation sole established by section 29(1);

-“holder” means a person holding rights conferred under section 34;
+holder means a person holding rights conferred under section 34;

-“nominee” means the person, if any, who is approved under section 34(3) as the nominee of the holder;
+nominee means the person, if any, who is approved under section 34(3) as the nominee of the holder;

-“right, title, or interest” includes native title and native title rights and interests, giving those expressions the same meanings as they have in the Native Title Act 1993 of the Commonwealth;
+right, title, or interest includes native title and native title rights and interests, giving those expressions the same meanings as they have in the Native Title Act 1993 of the Commonwealth;

-“State corridor rights” has the meaning given by section 28.
+State corridor rights has the meaning given by section 28.

 (2) Anything that is placed in, on or over, or is buried in, land is on that land for the purposes of this Part.